labria/nomic-base/rules.md

 > b) This means that "a" cannot be followed by anything other than "b"

 > c) It also means that you may not skip any letters or begin from any other letter than "a"

+#### 118: The Ruiner
+> a) If a rule or a change was outvoted 2 to 1 and was rejected, the writer of the rule gains half (0.5) an egg
+>
+> b) For example, if a player X proposed a rule, and two  out of the three voting people rejected the rule, player X gains +0.5 of an egg